 Like most homeowners, you probably don’t think about your chimney until there’s a problem.
 And when that problem arises, it’s usually something big – like a clogged flue.
 Flues can become clogged with gunk, including creosote, soot, and animal nesting materials.

-A chimney flue gunk is a clog that forms in your chimney.
+Chimney flue gunk is a clog that forms in your chimney.
 This clog is usually made of creosote, soot, ash, and other materials.
 Over time, these materials can build up and create a dangerous situation in your home.

-The gunk looks like a brown liquid and is usually dripping from your chimney.
+The gunk looks like a brown liquid that might drip from your chimney.
 You may also notice creosote buildup on the inside of your chimney flue.
-If not cleaned out regularly, this gunk can create dangerous conditions in your home and even lead to a house fire.

 ——